 But everyone needs to make sure to overhaul their finances once you get married.
 Take a look below to make sure you’ve merged your finances correctly.

 Many banks require you to go in person to add each other on your accounts.
 You can also go in and create a new account together.
-My husband and I still have separate accounts, even though we consider all our money joint.
+It took my husband and me two years to finally create one joint account, even though we consider all our money joint.

-The only reason we don’t have an account with both of our names on it is that I often open and close bank accounts to get a bonus.
-But if you keep one primary checking and savings account, it’s a good idea to have both of your names on it.
+You can still keep your separate accounts, but sometimes it’s a good idea to have both of your names on it.
 It makes depositing checks easier and is a good backup in case something happens to one of you and you can’t access the account.

-Once you’re married, call your insurance companies and merge your policies.
+Once you’re married, call your insurance companies and merge your homeowners, renters and car insurance policies.
 If you use different companies, make sure to compare rates first to see who will give you the better deal.

-Either way, you’ll get a better rate for having multiple policies, especially if you have renter’s or homeowner’s insurance with the same company that covers your vehicle.
+Either way, you’ll get a better rate for having multiple policies in one place, especially if you have renters or homeowners insurance with the same company that covers your vehicle.
 An insurance salesman once told me that getting married also decreases your rates, because companies see you as more reliable.
+(I know, weird right?)

 Add each other as authorized users